MggMuggins/OreForge/README.md

 # OreForge
-Minecraft Mod the Reworks the Way Crafting Tools and Equipment Works
+Minecraft Mod that Reworks the Way Crafting Tools and Equipment Works

 Working on Committing Forge Files/Workspace